COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

                          mass transfer and a common envelope.
 Each item is set individually for its associated kstar, and a value of 0.0 will apply prescription of the qcflag for that kstar.
+                         **Note:** there are cases where a common envelope is forced regardless of the critical mass ratio for unstable mass transfer; in the following cases, a common envelope occurs regardless of the qcrit or qcflag

                          **qcrit_array = [0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0,0.0]**
 =======================  =====================================================